alexnardini/FLAM3_for_SideFX_Houdini/README.md

 ## Example flame files.
-Some of the example flame files I'm using as a proof of correctness are created/authored by some incredible fractal artists using a variety of open source / free apps like Apophysis and Fractorium among the most popular.
+Some of the example flame files I'm using as a proof of correctness and shipped with this implementation are created/authored by some incredible fractal artists using a variety of open source / free apps like Apophysis and Fractorium among the most popular.

 Please be sure to check out their gallery: